addrummond/claney/Readme.md

 The `-name-separator` flag may be used to change the separator used to delimit hierarchical route names.
 The default is `"/"`.

-Claney guarantees that dictionary keys in its JSON output are always serialized in the same order.
+Claney guarantees that object keys in its JSON output are always serialized in the same order.
 Output is therefore guaranteed to be identical for identical inputs.